Roger Waters: Formation and Barrett-led period

-By September 1963, Waters and Mason had lost interest in their studies and moved into the lower flat of Stanhope Gardens, owned by Mike Leonard, a part-time tutor at the Regent Street Polytechnic.
+By September 1963, Waters and Mason had lost interest in their studies and moved into a lower flat in Stanhope Gardens, owned by Mike Leonard, a part-time tutor at the Regent Street Polytechnic.
 Waters, Mason and Wright first played music together in late 1963, in a band formed by the vocalist Keith Noble and bassist Clive Metcalfe.
 They usually called themselves Sigma 6, but also used the name the Meggadeaths.
 Waters played rhythm guitar, Mason played drums, Wright played any keyboard he could arrange to use, and Noble's sister Sheilagh provided occasional vocals.
 In the early years the band performed during private functions and rehearsed in a tearoom in the basement of Regent Street Polytechnic.

 When Metcalfe and Noble left to form their own group in September 1963, the remaining members asked Barrett and the guitarist Bob Klose to join.
 Waters switched to the bass.
 By January 1964, the group became known as the Abdabs, or the Screaming Abdabs.
-During late 1964, the band used the names Leonard's Lodgers, Spectrum Five, and eventually, the Tea Set.
+During late 1964, the band used the names Leonard's Lodgers, Spectrum Five and, eventually, the Tea Set.
 In late 1965, the Tea Set had changed their name to the Pink Floyd Sound, later the Pink Floyd Blues Band and, by early 1966, Pink Floyd.

 By early 1966, Barrett was Pink Floyd's frontman, guitarist, and songwriter.
 He wrote or co-wrote all but one track of their debut LP The Piper at the Gates of Dawn, released in August 1967.
 Waters contributed the song "Take Up Thy Stethoscope and Walk" (his first sole writing credit) to the album.
 By late 1967, Barrett's deteriorating mental health and increasingly erratic behaviour rendered him "unable or unwilling" to continue in his capacity as Pink Floyd's songwriter and lead guitarist.

 In early March 1968, to discuss the band's future, Barrett, Mason, Waters, and Wright met with the band's managers, Peter Jenner and Andrew King, of the rock music management company they had all founded, Blackhill Enterprises.
 Barrett agreed to leave Pink Floyd, and the band "agreed to Blackhill's entitlement in perpetuity" regarding "past activities".
 Their new manager, Steve O'Rourke, made a formal announcement about the departure of Barrett and the arrival of Gilmour in April 1968.